backdrop-contrib/slick/README.txt

 Please refer to the provided README, including descriptions on each form item, also the relevant guidelines from the supported modules.

-If you do have bug reports, we love bugs, but please be sure to: o provide steps to reproduce it, o more detailed info such as screenshots of the output and Slick form, or words to identify it any better,
+If you do have bug reports, we love bugs, please be sure to: o provide steps to reproduce it, o more detailed info such as screenshots of the output and Slick form, or words to identify it any better,